Rugby legends in conversation at Leeds Beckett

 As a fitting end to his career in rugby league, he was awarded the runner up prize at the BBC Sports Personality of the Year Awards 2015: the first league player to be recognised since its inception in 1954.

 A former scrum half for Melrose, Narbonne and Sale Sharks, Bryan Redpath captained his country on 26 occasions and appeared in three World Cups between 1995 and 2003.
 Retiring from playing in 2005, he climbed the coaching ranks at Gloucester to become Head Coach before moving to Sale, where he steered them to two European Challenge Cup victories in 2002 and 2005.

-For information on this and other Leeds Beckett events go to our events pages and to join in the conversation use the hashtag #CarnegieConvos.
+For more information on this and all Leeds Beckett events go to http://www.leedsbeckett.ac.uk/events/ and to join in the conversation use the hashtag #CarnegieEvents.

 The full list of talks in the series is:

 ‘Reflections – striking the perfect balance between Yorkshire and Adelaide’ – Jason Gillespie in conversation with Dave Callaghan.
 6pm Thursday 4 February 2016.
-Room 418, Headingley Carnegie Pavilion.
+James Graham, Headingley Campus.

 ‘What is a teacher in the 21st century and what does a 21st Century teacher need to know?’ – Professor Ian Menter.
 6pm Wednesday 9 March 2016.
-James Graham Building, Headingley Campus.
+James Graham, Headingley Campus.

 ‘A collaborative approach to developing Yorkshire’s talent’ – Andy Rock, Dr Ben Jones and Dr Kevin Till.
 6pm Thursday 10 March 2016.
 Lewis Jones Suite, Headingley Carnegie Stadium.